Diseases and conditions

 SUMMARY

-Muscular dystrophy is a complex group of genetic disorders that affect muscle function, resulting in progressive weakness and loss of mobility.
+Muscular dystrophy is a complex group of genetic disorders.
+These disorders affect muscle function.
+This leads to progressive weakness and loss of mobility.
 While it presents significant challenges, advancements in medical knowledge and therapeutic options offer hope for individuals living with this condition.